okd-project/okd/Guides/UPI/vSphere/vSphere.md

 ```

 ### Configure DNS, DHCP and LB
 The installation requires specific configuration of DNS and a load balancer.
-The requirements are listed in the official Openshift documentation: [Creating the user-provisioned infrastructure](https://docs.openshift.com/container-platform/4.2/installing/installing_vsphere/installing-vsphere.html#installation-infrastructure-user-infra_installing-vsphere).
+The requirements are listed in the official OKD documentation: [Creating the user-provisioned infrastructure](https://docs.okd.io/latest/installing/installing_vsphere/installing-vsphere.html#installation-infrastructure-user-infra_installing-vsphere).
 Example configurations are available at [requirements](/Guides/UPI/vSphere/Requirements)

 You will also need working DHCP on the network the cluster hosts are connected to.
 The DHCP server should assign the hosts unique FQDNs.